nick-solly/knimer/README.md

 - Allow customisable KNIME extensions to be installed
 - Add a diagram of the AWS infrastructure this module creates
-- Improve handling of KNIME product versioning
+- Improve handling of KNIME product versioning as currently it's hardcoded
 - Add GitHub Releases and versioning to the Docker images
+- Add GitHub action to run terraform linting/checking
-- Add link to Cloudwatch logs in Slack message
+- Add a link to the Cloudwatch logs to the Slack message
 - Consider how to move the docker image into AWS ECR to reduce ECS Task spin-up time